Moses "Manassa" Woodruff, Sr.,

 & Phebe Marsh

 Moses "Manassa" Woodruff, Sr., son of "Deacon" John WOODRUFF & Eleanor DONNINGTON, was born Sept.
 12, 1734, in Westfield, Essex Co., NJ, and died Oct.
 28, 1817, in Ashe Co., NC.
 He married (1) Phebe Marsh, abt.
 1759, probably in Essex Co., NJ.
 She was born Dec.
 19, 1737, in New Jersey, and died June 19, 1806, in Surry Co., NC.
 He married (2) Elizabeth Collins, June 29, 1806, in Surry Co., NC.
-She was born before 1765, and died after 1810.
+She was born before 1765, and died in 1837.
 Moses "Manassa" Woodruff is buried at the Manassa Woodruff Cemetery in Glade Valley, Alleghany Co., NC.

 Children of Moses "Manassa" Woodruff, Sr., & Phebe Marsh: